Super Mario World: Development

-Super Mario World was officially unveiled in the first Shoshinka event on July 28, 1989, during a press release.
+Super Mario World was officially unveiled in the first Shoshinkai event on 28 July 1989, during a press release.
 While the technological advancements were found impressive, it was still too similar to previous Super Mario installments in terms of gameplay and graphics.
-Nintendo also announced that they were forced to delay the release of the game to the fall of 1990 since the team struggled with the new console and its software tools – which were still under development at the time, refine their planned concepts so their controls would be more player-friendly, and the global chip shortage slowing down the Super Famicom's production schedule.
-The game was exhibited again in the second Shoshinka event between August 28–29, 1990.
+Nintendo was forced to delay the release to late 1990 since the team struggled with the new console and its software tools – which were still under development at the time, refine their planned concepts so their controls would be more player-friendly, and the global chip shortage slowing down the Super Famicom's production schedule.
+Super Mario World was exhibited again in the second Shoshinkai event between 28–29 August 1990.
 The demonstration garnered positive results by the public in terms of gameplay.

 Super Mario World was produced during the console wars – a result of the rivalry between Nintendo's SNES and Sega's two-year-old Mega Drive system – which outsold the console and led to intense competition between the two, being the first time since December 1985 Nintendo did not lead the market though it eventually overtook Sega.
 Sega's mascot, Sonic the Hedgehog, was seen by many as a faster and "cooler" alternative to Mario.

 Release

 Super Mario World was first released in Japan on 21 November 1990 under the name of Super Mario World: Super Mario Bros.
 4. It was one of two launch games for the SNES in Japan, along with F-Zero.
-The game was released in North America on 23 August 1991.
+It was released in North America on 23 August 1991.
 Nintendo also issued a version for arcade cabinets so players could try the game before buying it.